chainstack/docs/docs/glossary/bolt.md

 ::: tip See also

-* <a href="https://chainstack.com/introducing-bolt-the-chainstack-technology-made-for-simple-node-synchronization/" rel="dofollow" target="_blank">Introducing Bolt: The Chainstack Technology Made for Simple Node Synchronization</a>
+* <a href="https://chainstack.com/introducing-bolt-the-chainstack-technology-made-for-simple-node-synchronization/" target="_blank">Introducing Bolt: The Chainstack Technology Made for Simple Node Synchronization</a>

 :::